Widerhall Meister

 – Women pay you to dance with them at balls?

-– It seems I should have praised you for still having command of your native tongue.
+– It seems I should have commended you for still having command of your native tongue.

 – You just did.
 Thank you.
 So, your German?
 Where did you learn it, or how?